movementlabsxyz/MIP/MIP/mip-103/README.md

 The role of the Validator is more complex.
 The Validator MUST:

 1. Run a procedure $RECEIVE\\_COMMITMENT$ which accepts a commitment and height from an Attester and updates its internal representation of the commitments.
-2. Run a procedure $RECEIVE\\_TRUSTED\\_STAKE$ which accepts a stake amount, participant, and epoch from an Observing Attester and updates its internal representation of the stake weights.
+2. Run a procedure $RECEIVE\\_TRUSTED\\_STAKE$ which accepts a stake amount, participant, and epoch from an A-Observer and updates its internal representation of the stake weights.
 3. Use a heuristic to decide when to run a procedure $COMPUTE\\_PROOF$ which computes a Zero Knowledge proof of consensus on a given commitment at a given height.
-4. Use a heuristic to decide when to run a procedure $POST\\_PROOF$ which posts the Zero Knowledge proof of consensus on a given commitment by broadcasting a $COMMITMENT\\_PROOF$ message to Ledger A Participants.
+4. Use a heuristic to decide when to run a procedure $POST\\_PROOF$ which posts the Zero Knowledge proof of consensus on a given commitment by broadcasting a $COMMITMENT\\_PROOF$ message to A-Participants.

 #### $RECEIVE\\_COMMITMENT$